Louisiana Court Records

 For claims against a public employee or state agency, the agency shall forward an acknowledgment to the petitioner after receipt of the tort claim.
 The agency and the Attorney General shall investigate the claim and then decide to accept or reject the tort claim.
 The petitioner may then file the case in the court of jurisdiction in the parish of injury.

 In either case, the parties involved may settle the claim out of court to save time and resources.
 The judge shall review the settlement agreement and make a ruling.
-Otherwise, adjudicating the tort claim is at the judge’s discretion per the existing body of common law and statutes.
+Otherwise, adjudicating the tort claim is usually at the judge’s discretion per the existing body of common law and statutes.
 The period of resolving a tort claim in Louisiana takes an average of 180 days.
 However, complex tort claims may take longer to adjudicate, especially when the parties appeal.

 Why Do I Need a Personal Injury Lawyer for a Tort Claim?